 As mentioned below, I’m watching these series for the first time myself, and I’m uncertain about the direction the story will take.

-But for the time being, let’s start with part one of the first series, and see what our initial impressions are.
-Next week on June 20, we’ll return for a look at the second half, talking about the big picture of the investigation and the show’s rather famous treatment of institutional sexism.
+For now, let’s begin with the first series’ first part and assess our initial impressions.
+Next week, on June 20, we’ll return to examine the second half, delving into the broader aspects of the investigation and the show’s well-known portrayal of institutional sexism.

 Series 1, Episode 1

 How many times have we witnessed this scenario before?
 Facing a shortage of original hits and aiming to tap into the nostalgia market, one of the major networks invariably attempts to revive, reboot, or reanimate a show from yesteryears, updating its narrative for contemporary times and reimagining iconic roles with a handful of marketable stars.